dominikz98/Clizer/docs/commands.md

 To define commands of this type, let your class implement **ICliCmd**.<br>
 If no main command is passed, a empty command will be registered instead.

-These commands will be called with the first argument in the call chain (marked red in the following example):
+These commands will be called with the first argument in the call chain (marked bold in the following example):

 >Call:
 >C:\Users\Spongebob> {{assembly}} **<a style="color:red">karbburger</a>**